PureStorage-OpenConnect/purestorage-puppet/README.md

 the resources to orders the network device understands.
 Puppet device will then report back to the master for any changes and failures as a standard node.

-The PureStorage providers are designed to work with the puppet device concept and in this case will retrieve their connection information from the `url` given in Puppet's `device.conf` file.
+The Pure Storage providers are designed to work with the puppet device concept and in this case will retrieve their connection information from the `url` given in Puppet's `device.conf` file.
 An example is shown below: